 Sometimes I feel like I have too many ideas.
 I’m guilty of trying to fix every world’s (or mine) problem with software…

 …that I write.

 I have three promising side-projects that are actively developed.
 Hopefully, they all will start earning money for me.

 The hard but also interesting and very gratifying thing about working on side-projects is that I have to wear different hats.
 There are days when I have to be a marketer, designer, FE-dev, backend dev. and OPS.
 Where the „manager hat” tries to prioritize everything.

 When not coding

-I'm also a dad which is more challenging than whatever you'll read on this blog.
-One day I'll tell you what I have learned from my son about front-end development.
+I'm also a dad of two which is more challenging than whatever you'll read on this blog.
+One day I'll tell you what I have learned from my older son about front-end development.

 One message before you go